Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Application Problems

 \section{Application Problems}

-We conclude by looking at the performance of the preconditioned FGMRES algorithms on two more realistic applications, pictured in~\cref{fig:applications_problems}: \begin{description} \item[3D Artery: \ptwopone{}] \\ This problem models fluid flow inside a 3D artery~\cite{geuzaine2009gmsh}, discretized with unstructured tetrahedral elements.
-We used an STL file obtained from a luminal casting of a carotid artery bifurcation\footnote{Carotid artery bifurcation CAD credit \url{https://grabcad.com/library/carotid-bifurcation}} to generate a series of 3D meshes of increasing sizes~\cite{geuzaine2009gmsh}.
-The inflow boundary condition is imposed normal to the bottom left cross-section of the artery (see~\cref{fig:artery}), and the outflow boundary conditions (Neumann) are imposed at the opposite two cross-sections, with zero Dirichlet boundary conditions on the velocity field on the other boundary faces of the domain. \item[2D Airfoil: \ptwoponedisc{}] \\ This problem models the flow around an airfoil~\cite{geuzaine2009gmsh} in the center of the domain, with an adaptively refined 2D unstructured mesh of triangular elements\footnote{Airfoil \textit{geo} file is available in Gmsh's GitHub~\href{https://github.com/jeromerobert/gmsh/blob/b46d5e673c48f5108b373014aabf9d69e970a80f/benchmarks/3d/naca0012.geo}{repository}}.
-A parabolic inflow boundary condition is imposed along the left edge of the domain, while the homogeneous Neumann boundary condition is imposed on the outflow boundary at the right edge, with zero Dirichlet boundary conditions on the velocity field on all other boundary edges of the domain (including the inner airfoil). \end{description}
+We conclude by examining the preconditioned FGMRES algorithms on two realistic applications pictured in~\cref{fig:applications_problems}: \begin{description} \item[3D Artery: \ptwopone{}] \\ Models fluid flow inside an artery~\cite{geuzaine2009gmsh}, discretized with unstructured tetrahedral elements.
+We used an STL file obtained from a luminal casting of a carotid artery bifurcation\footnote{Carotid artery bifurcation CAD credit \url{https://grabcad.com/library/carotid-bifurcation}} to generate a series of meshes of increasing sizes~\cite{geuzaine2009gmsh}.
+The inflow BC is imposed normal to the bottom left cross-section of the artery (see~\cref{fig:artery}), and the outflow BC (Neumann) are imposed at the opposite two cross-sections, with zero Dirichlet velocities on the other boundary faces of the domain. \item[2D Airfoil: \ptwoponedisc{}] \\ This problem models flow around an airfoil~\cite{geuzaine2009gmsh} in the center of the domain, with an adaptively refined 2D unstructured mesh of triangular elements\footnote{Airfoil \textit{geo} file is available in Gmsh's GitHub~\href{https://github.com/jeromerobert/gmsh/blob/b46d5e673c48f5108b373014aabf9d69e970a80f/benchmarks/3d/naca0012.geo}{repository}}.
+A parabolic inflow BC is imposed along the left edge of the domain, while a homogeneous Neumann BC is imposed on the outflow boundary at the right edge, with zero Dirichlet BCs on the velocity field on all other boundary edges of the domain (including the inner airfoil). \end{description}

-For all tests, we use the same convergence criteria and data collection approaches as discussed in~\cref{sec:results}.
-The convergence results reported in this section were collected with the same solver parameters described in~\cref{table:p2p1_taus,table:p2p1disc_params}.
+In all tests, we adhere to the convergence criteria and data collection methods outlined in~\cref{sec:results}.
+The Vanka relaxation-based AMG results reported in this section use the same solver parameters described in~\cref{table:p2p1_taus,table:p2p1disc_params}.
+However, the DLSC relaxation-based preconditioners required enhanced approximation stages for the continuity equation and pressure correction~---~see lines \ref{line:continuity} and \ref{line:pressure_correction} of~\cref{alg:DLSC}.
+For both 2D Scott-Vogelius and 3D Taylor-Hood problems, we substitute Chebyshev polynomial relaxation in these stages with SA-AMG V-cycle using weighted Jacobi relaxation.
+This does not significantly affect the optimal damping parameters $(\omega_0^{opt},\eta_p^{opt})$, demonstrating the parameter-free nature of the DLSC preconditioners.
+Additionally, for the 3D problem, increasing the V-cycle's pre- and post-relaxation sweeps from two to three iterations results in improved convergence rates.